 the LGBTQ+ community, and have the opportunity to be designated as an ally to the

 LGBTQ+ community on campus.

-9. While working remotely, we also launched a new DEI Hour Conversation Series
+9. We launched a new DEI Hour Conversation Series

 , which consists of weekly Wednesday open conversations hosted by Romona West.
 The